Skip to content

 Does LASIK Eye Surgery Hurt?

-While patients experience awareness and some sensations during the procedure, efforts are made to keep the eye lubricated and minimize any discomfort.
 The creation of the corneal flap may cause pressure, but numbing drops effectively prevent any pain.
 The laser treatment itself is generally pain-free, with oral sedatives available to alleviate anxiety related to the procedure.

 Provo’s LASIK Surgery FAQs